Vector Leptoquark Mediated Leptonic Decay of the Charged $B$-Meson: Abstract

 \section{Abstract}

-We study the purely leptonic decay of the heavy-light $B$-meson in the $U_1$ Vector Leptoquark Model at leading order and with one loop QCD corrections.
-The topology of this amplitude is characterised by direct quark-lepton vertices which allow for Lepton Flavour Universality Violation, even at the leading order.
-Signatures of New Physics theoretically show up in the effective meson decay constant.
-By accommodating the Leptoquark contributions in the lattice improved uncertainty bounds of the meson decay constant, we constrain the upper limits of the quark-lepton couplings in the $U_1$ Leptoquark Model under consideration.
+We study the purely leptonic decay of the charged $B$-meson within the $U_1$ Vector Leptoquark model at both leading-order and with one-loop QCD corrections.
+The structure of this amplitude is characterised by direct quark-lepton couplings which allow for lepton flavour universality violation (LFUV) and additional loop-level topologies.
+The leptoquark channel contributions to the $B$-meson decay constant are computed and accommodated in its lattice-improved uncertainty bounds by constraining the parameter space of this model in two distinct new-physics scenarios.
+Under these constraints, we provide predictions for both the LFUV and non-LFUV contributions to the branching fractions of this decay.